 In 1923, Speight won the coveted Cresson Scholarship which he used to finance a trip to Europe.
 Following graduation from the Academy, he began his teaching career as Daniel Garber’s assistant.
 He was first listed as a teacher in the school catalogue in 1931 and served as an art and design instructor for almost forty years.
 The Academy assigned Speight to act as the drawing instructor at the Country School extension campus in Chester Springs, Pennsylvania.
 While there he met a young art student named Sarah Blakeslee.
 Despite the sixteen year age difference, the couple became friends and eventually married in 1936.
 They had two children, a son named Thomas, and a daughter named Elisabeth.

 In 1961, the family moved to Greenville, North Carolina where Speight became the artist-in-residence at Eastern Carolina College.
 He returned to Pennsylvania every summer to teach summer classes at the PAFA until 1979.
 Speight won many awards and honors throughout his career and was elected a member of the National Academy of Design in New York in 1940.
 In 1960, he was named a member of the National Institute of Arts and Letters.
-Francis Speight died of cancer in Greenville, North Carolina in 1989.
-He was 93 years old.
+Francis Speight died of cancer at the age of 93 in Greenville, North Carolina, in 1989.